From BR Bullpen

 Patricia Wettig: "I like baseball.
 I just don't memorize who played third base for Pittsburgh in 1960."

 -- from the movie City Slickers, 1991.

-He served in the U.S. Marines during World War II (BN).
+He served in the U.S. Navy in the final weeks of World War II (BN).
 He graduated from Roulette, PA, High School and was signed to his first baseball contract at 19 by Spencer Harris for Olean, NY, in the Class D PONY League.

 For 11 seasons from 1954 to 1964 he played third base in 1263 games for the Dodgers, Cubs, Reds, Pirates and Phillies.
 He played in 3 games in the 1955 World Series for the Brooklyn Dodgers beating the New York Yankees and in 7 games in the 1960 World Series for the Pirates again defeating the Yankees.
 He also played in the 1957 All-Star Game.

 The reference to Hoak in the City Slickers movie is to one of his best seasons: in 1960, when the Pirates won the Series, Hoak made enough of an impression that he was 2nd in the regular season MVP voting.

 He tried broadcasting Pirate games on radio and televison (1965-1966) and then coached for the Phillies (1967) before managing minor league baseball.

 He died at age 41 from a heart attack while at the wheel of his car, chasing his brother-in-law's stolen car.
 He was married to singer and actress Jill Corey.
 Previously, he had wed Phyllis Warner in a quadruple wedding at home plate at La Grave Field on August 21, 1950; fellow infielders Russ Rose and Joe Torpey and pitcher Johnny Rutherford were wed at the same time.